git-pixel22/NetPulse-Engine/Readme.md

 ```

 Feel free to use this in any of your FrontEnd projects/builds, and to ping me if you find any issues using this. : )

+# Credits

+I was able to learn all this amazing stuff because of [Hitesh Choudhary](https://x.com/Hiteshdotcom), and his [backend series](https://www.youtube.com/playlist?list=PLu71SKxNbfoBGh_8p_NS-ZAh6v7HhYqHW) on YouTube.
+He did an amazing job by not spoon-feeding things and teaching just enough so that a person can learn and build on his own.